-- Changes made in the fall to account for the adjusted student enrollment, which determines how much state foundation grant will be received during the fiscal year. - Final amendments are made in June for changes in appropriations to prevent budget overruns and adjustments in expenses made by administration. - The final budget for the General Fund anticipated the fund balance to be 6.2% of General Fund expenditures and transfers, with actual fund balance being 6.5% of expenditures. - The minimal change in the fund balance was due primarily to the deferral of some summer program expenses to the 18-19 school year.
+- Changes made in the fall to account for the adjusted student enrollment, which determines how much state foundation grant will be received during the fiscal year. - Final amendments are made in June for changes in appropriations to prevent budget overruns and adjustments in expenses made by administration.
+Amendments in June included a potential reduction in revenue for a state aid proration, as well as an ESP reduction for personnel. - The final budget for the General Fund anticipated the fund balance to be 7.4% of General Fund expenditures with actual fund balance being 9.3% of expenditures.